Coding in All Schools and Grades

 We talked to one Middle School teacher last week that was overjoyed with what we have: built in curriculum that supports middle schoolers in diving into text-based coding?
 And supports the teacher every step of the way?
 What's not to love?

 I did learn to write with practice.
 With over and over again and encouragement and small goals.
 It's a solid model and Mrs. Hathaway's patience and methodology helped me.
-I love to see students come to Blackbird School and practice and learn and feel like giants and I can't wait until more of them get to do it.
+I love to see students come to Blackbird Code and practice and learn and feel like giants.
+I can't wait until more of them get to do it.